 Is yoga better than the gym?

 I started my fitness journey in the weight room.
-It wasn’t until I got into yoga that I started to research more about body weight training.
+I trained with weights for over 4 years before I came across yoga.
+When I got into yoga I started to research more about body weight training.

-Over the years I have learned that by using my own body weight I was able to keep my strength for longer periods of time.
-It also reduced the chances of getting injured while I worked out.
+I learned that by using my own body weight I was able to maintain my strength for longer periods of time and it also reduced the chances of getting injured while I worked out.

 Which Yoga Poses Build the Most Muscle?